pytorch/examples/word_language_model/README.md

-                        path to export the final model in onnx format --nhead NHEAD         the number of heads in the encoder/decoder of the transformer model --dry-run             verify the code and the model
+                        path to export the final model in onnx format --nhead NHEAD         the number of heads in the encoder/decoder of the transformer model --dry-run             verify the code and the model --use-optimizer       specify whether to use an AdamW optimizer
 ```

 With these arguments, a variety of models can be tested.